BaiLiping/bailiping.github.io/_posts/2021-4-12-headfake.md

 social-share: false
 comments: true
 ---
-Sports is one of the best training grounds for life.
-Here are some of the things I have learned from it.

 1. **Metabolism**.
 A lot things is just manifestation of your metabolic system.
 2. **Stress**.
 If you stress your body for just the right amount, it would adapt.
 Not too much which would break things, not too little that it would be ineffective.
 3. **Detachment**.
 For perfect exercusion, you are out of the loop, just techniques.